'Bodies drop' as Walmart manager kills 6 in Virginia attack

 8

 CHESAPEAKE, Va.
-(AP) — A Walmart manager pulled out a handgun before a routine employee meeting and began firing wildly around the break room of a Virginia store, killing six people in the nation’s second high-profile mass shooting in four days, police and witnesses said Wednesday.
+(AP) — A Walmart manager pulled out a handgun before a routine employee meeting and began firing wildly around the break room of a Virginia store, killing six people in the nation’s second high-profile mass shooting in four days, police and witnesses said.

 The gunman was dead when officers arrived late Tuesday at the store in Chesapeake, Virginia's second-largest city.
 Authorities said he apparently shot himself.
 Police were trying to determine a motive.
 One employee described watching “bodies drop” as the assailant fired haphazardly, without saying a word.